-I. 2021-2022 SUNY CORTLAND COLLEGE RESEARCH COMMITTEE MEMBERS
+I. 2025-2026 SUNY CORTLAND FACULTY RESEARCH COMMITTEE MEMBERS

-The Faculty Senate appoints faculty members to the College Research Committee giving due consideration to the major responsibilities of committee members for reviewing proposals and recommending College policy regarding research.
-CRC members have been successful at obtaining funding for their own research and/or have had experience reviewing proposals for an agency outside of the College (see the online edition of the SUNY Cortland College Handbook at http://www2.cortland.edu/offices/publications/handbook/part-one/#chapter150 and scroll down to Chapter 150.03, Article VII, Section D).
+The Faculty Senate appoints faculty members to the Faculty Research Committee giving due consideration to the major responsibilities of committee members for reviewing proposals and recommending College policy regarding research.
+FRC members have been successful at obtaining funding for their own research and/or have had experience reviewing proposals for an agency outside of the College (see the online edition of the SUNY Cortland College Handbook at http://www2.cortland.edu/offices/publications/handbook/part-one/#chapter150 and scroll down to Chapter 150.03, Article VII, Section D).
 All academic areas of the College are represented equally including: Education (E); Fine Arts and Humanities (FAH); Health, Physical Education and Recreation (HPER); Library (L); Mathematics and Science (MS); Professional Staff (PS); and Social and Behavioral Sciences (SBS).
-CRC members serve three-year staggered terms and elect a chair for a one-year term.
-Director of Research and Sponsored Programs Thomas Frank and Associate Director Elizabeth Speziale are ex-officio CRC members without vote.
-The CRC also serves as the campus peer review body for limited proposal submissions.
+FRC members serve three-year staggered terms and elect a chair for a one-year term.
+Sponsored Programs Director, F qo kpken/Hcpvceqpg, ku^{}cp ex-officio FRC member without vote.
+The FRC also serves as the campus peer review body for limited proposal submissions.